-Instead of using global method, there are other methods to study this conjecture which are local and algebraic.
-Hakim-Mao \cite{hakim1998supercuspidal} verified the conjecture when $\pi$ is supercuspidal of level zero, i.e. $\pi$ is supercuspidal such that $\pi^{1+\mathfrak{p}_{F}\mathrm{M}_{n}(\mathfrak{o}_{F})}\neq 0$, where $\mathfrak{o}_{F}$ denotes the ring of integers of $F$ and $\mathfrak{p}_{F}$ denotes its maximal ideal.
-When $\pi$ is supercuspidal and $F/F_{0}$ is unramified, Prasad \cite{prasad2001conjecture} proved the conjecture by applying simple type theory developed by Bushnell-Kutzko in \cite{bushnell129admissible}.
-When $\pi$ is tame supercuspidal, i.e. $\pi$ is a supercuspidal representation arising from the construction of Howe \cite{howe1977tamely}, Hakim-Murnaghan \cite{hakim2002tame} verified the conjecture.
-Noting that in the results of Hakim-Mao and Hakim-Murnaghan, they need the additional assumption that the residue characteristic $p\neq 2$.
+Instead of using global methods, there are other methods to study this conjecture which are local and algebraic.
+Hakim-Mao \cite{hakim1998supercuspidal} verified the conjecture when $p\neq 2$ and $\pi$ is supercuspidal of level zero, that is, $\pi$ is supercuspidal such that $\pi^{1+\mathfrak{p}_{F}\mathrm{M}_{n}(\mathfrak{o}_{F})}\neq 0$, where $\mathfrak{o}_{F}$ denotes the ring of integers of $F$ and $\mathfrak{p}_{F}$ denotes its maximal ideal.
+When $\pi$ is supercuspidal and $F/F_{0}$ is unramified, Prasad \cite{prasad2001conjecture} proved the conjecture by applying the simple type theory developed by Bushnell-Kutzko in \cite{bushnell129admissible}.
+When $p\neq 2$ and $\pi$ is tame supercuspidal, that is, $\pi$ is a supercuspidal representation arising from the construction of Howe \cite{howe1977tamely}, Hakim-Murnaghan \cite{hakim2002tame} verified the conjecture.

-The discussion above leaves us an open question: \emph{Is there any local and algebraic method that leads to a proof of the Jacquet conjecture which works for all supercuspidal representations of $G$?} First, this method will generalize the results of Hakim-Mao, Prasad and Hakim-Murnaghan which we mentioned in the last paragraph.
+The discussion above leaves us an open question: \emph{Is there any local and algebraic method that leads to a proof of the Jacquet conjecture which works for all supercuspidal representations of $G$?} First, this will lead to a new proof of the results of Hakim-Mao, Prasad and Hakim-Murnaghan which we mentioned in the last paragraph.
 Secondly, instead of considering complex representations, we are also willing to study $l$-modular representations with $l\neq p$.
-One hopes to prove an analogue of Jacquet conjecture for $l$-modular supercuspidal representations, which will generalize the result of Feigon-Lapid-Offen for supercuspidal representations.
-Noting that they use global method in their proof, which strongly relies on the assumption that all the representations are complex.
+One hopes to prove an analogue of the Jacquet conjecture for $l$-modular supercuspidal representations, which will generalize the result of Feigon-Lapid-Offen for supercuspidal representations.
+Noting that they use global methods in their proof, which strongly relies on the assumption that all the representations are complex.
 Thus their method doesn't work anymore for $l$-modular representations.
 Finally, we are willing to consider $F/F_{0}$ to be a quadratic extension of non-archimedean locally compact fields instead of $p$-adic fields.
-Since the result of Feigon-Lapid-Offen heavily relies on the fact that the characteristic of $F$ equals to 0, their method fails when considering non-archimedean locally compact fields of characteristic positive.
+Since the result of Feigon-Lapid-Offen heavily relies on the fact that the characteristic of $F$ equals 0, their method fails when considering non-archimedean locally compact fields of positive characteristic.
 The aim of this paper is to answer this question.